 Germany’s FuInfoSys C4I System

 Rheinmetall and KMW both issued releases recently, discussing contracts they’ve won as part of Germany’s FuInfoSys Heer (FuInfoSys H) program.
 DID has discussed FuInfoSys briefly in the context of the IdZ “Infantry-21” program.
-Now the working group awarded the “FuInfoSys Heer” (“Army Command Control and Information System”) contract will progressively equip some 1,500-1,600 armoured and non-armoured vehicles with the new technology by 2011…
+Now the working group awarded the “FuInfoSys Heer” (“Army Command Control and Information System”) contract will progressively equip some 1,500-1,600 armoured and non-armored vehicles with the new technology by 2011.

 FuInfoSys Heer

-Combat and combat support vehicles will be outfitted with the system, and designated the command post vehicles will be equipped with NBC protection, air conditioning components and power supply systems as part of their upgrades.
+Combat and combat support vehicles will be outfitted with the system, and designated command post vehicles will be equipped with NBC(Nuclear, Biological, Chemical) protection, air conditioning components, and power supply systems as part of their upgrades.

-With FuInfoSys H, a comprehensive command and information link-up has been created, from the division command level right down to the squad command level.
-FuInfoSys H is furthermore already conceptually integrated into FuInfoSys SK, which embraces all branches of the armed forces, and in the medium-term will migrate to FuInfoSys SK as an application specific to the terrestrial armed forces.
+FuInfoSys H is already conceptually integrated into FuInfoSys SK, which embraces all branches of the armed forces, and in the medium-term will migrate to FuInfoSys SK as an application specific to the terrestrial armed forces.
 The systems will be delivered from 2007 on, and their use will also include deployment in the joint German-French Brigade.

 Contracts and Key Events